nunomz/nunomz/README.md

 ### Hi there, I'm Nuno 👋
-I'm currently learning web development, while studying Information Systems at University of Minho.
+I'm currently studying Information Systems at University of Minho.
 <!--
 **nunomz/nunomz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.